 From the names of those in the article it looks as though it was only the more well-heeled middle class members of the community who were in the club.
 No women were identified either so at that time it looks as though it was a male only activity.
 The membership was continuing to increase and there was “every prospect of a successful season.”

 The tone of the report suggests the club had been in existence for a number of years, probably since the early 1880s.
 This would be consistent with references to individuals in the West Riding taking up cycling in the late 1870s.
 They were probably riding the “ordinary” or “high wheeler” hard tyred bicycle, later nicknamed the “penny farthing.”
 A cycling club was also established in Rothwell in the same period.
 Dubbed the “Aurora Bicycle Club” about a dozen riders first met at the Bowling Green Hotel in June 1881 with mining student Walter Hargreaves in the chair.
+Two years later they joined hundred of other cyclists from around the country, along with a contingent from America, at the August bank holiday North of England bicycle meet at Harrogate.

 At the 1892 meeting in Oulton it was announced that 41 year old Charles Frederick Hoyle, the general manager at Bentley’s brewery, was retiring from the role of club captain.
 A possible reason for him standing down was that he had just been offered a senior job at John Smith’s brewery in Tadcaster, although after only a few months he was to return to Woodlesford as managing director of an enlarged Bentley’s company.